October 24, 2022

 Re-engage prospects

-If your AEs don’t actively follow up with non-responsive prospects, they are missing opportunities.
+If your AEs don’t actively follow up with unresponsive prospects, they are missing opportunities.
 They should try to re-engage prospects to get things back on track, even if it means looping the SDR back in and enrolling the prospect in a re-engagement sequence.

 Pro tip: If your team isn’t getting answers from follow-up sales emails, try using Mixmax’s one-click polls to make it easier for prospects to respond.
 Here’s an example of a follow-up poll: